-Advertisement is the key to let people know what vacancies you have and hence, it is mandatory that you should post your requirements of the job on various sites to reach out to millions of job seekers.
+Advertisement is the key to let people know what vacancies you have and hence, you must post your requirements of the job on various sites to reach out to millions of job seekers.

-You can still see many advertisements on the newspapers but internet has taken over the chunk of attention that the job seekers give to the online world.
+You can still see many advertisements in the newspapers but the internet has taken over the chunk of attention that the job seekers give to the online world.

 Let us now look at some of the advantages of Job Posting.

-You can receive more candidates if you job is out there on the internet as millions of job seekers will be able to view what your company needs in terms of Human Resources.
+You can receive more candidates if your job is out there on the internet as millions of job seekers will be able to view what your company needs in terms of Human Resources.

-Many employees have joined their dream jobs through the job portals or the social networking sites.
+Many employees have joined their dream jobs through job portals or social networking sites.

-Are you always receiving junk resumes that are not applicable to your requirements and slowly the process of recruiting is becoming frustrating?
+Are you always receiving junk resumes that do not apply to your requirements and slowly the process of recruiting is becoming frustrating?

 You can change all that by being a part of job portals where you have access to post your requirement and also ask the applicant to answer questions based on the vacancy.

-With the online access to post the requirements comes the access to their database that can help in filtering and downloading the right candidates for your job posting.
+With the online access to post, the requirements come to the access to their database that can help in filtering and downloading the right candidates for your job posting.

 This process is less frustrating and you do get connected with the right job seekers which help you to straighten out your process of hiring.